s2seweis/upload-retrieve-images/client/README.md

 - go to the image collection component
 - for components & and pages with much state, makes the inline style the code messier

-- useEffect Hook for dispach the state to the useState hook
+- useEffect Hook for dispach the state to the useState hook?